Stake2/NeverEnding_Legacy/Mods/README.md

 Inside the author folders, there are mod folders for each one of their mods, each mod folder contains files to define information about the mod and its JavaScript files, and also a description file to explain the mod and tell you how to install it.<br>
 Most of these descriptions come from the Fandom wiki of the game.<br>
 The mod folders contain a "Files" folder to store the mod files that are going to be used.<br>
-Everyone can make a pull request to add a mod author that they know, or a mod that they saw or created.
+Everyone can make a pull request to add a mod author that they know, or a mod that they saw or created.<br>
+By creating a folder for the new mod author with folders of their mods.<br>
+And I will update the JSON and text files using a Python program that I created for that.

 ## Python program
 I used a Python program that I created to manage and create the JSON dictionaries that are inside the mods folder, and to update the files, it is called "NeverEnding_Legacy".<br>